Rhilip/RidPT/README.md

          ```bash
         git clone https://github.com/Rhilip/RidPT.git /home/wwwroot/your.domain.com
         cd /home/wwwroot/your.domain.com/
-        composer install
         ```
     - Use `composer install` to install PHP dependency.
-    - Use `bower install` to install our web dependency (like js,css,font)
+    - Use `bower install` to install our front-end dependency (like js,css,font)
     - If you don't run RidPT apps in `root` user, you should give enough permission to `apps/{runtime,private}`.

 3. Import Database Structure from our `migration/ridpt.sql`, and **disable Mysql strict mode `NO_ZERO_IN_DATE` and `NO_ZERO_DATE`**.